acuvity/mcp-servers-registry/mcp-server-context-7/README.md

 **Description**:

 ```
-Resolves a package name to a Context7-compatible library ID and returns a list of matching libraries.
+Resolves a package/product name to a Context7-compatible library ID and returns a list of matching libraries.

 You MUST call this function before 'get-library-docs' to obtain a valid Context7-compatible library ID.

-When selecting the best match, consider:
+Selection Process:
+1. Analyze the query to understand what library/package the user is looking for
+2. Return the most relevant match based on:
-- Name similarity to the query
+- Name similarity to the query (exact matches prioritized)
-- Description relevance
+- Description relevance to the query's intent
-- Code Snippet count (documentation coverage)
+- Documentation coverage (prioritize libraries with higher Code Snippet counts)
-- GitHub Stars (popularity)
+- Trust score (consider libraries with scores of 7-10 more authoritative)

+Response Format:
+- Return the selected library ID in a clearly marked section
+- Provide a brief explanation for why this library was chosen
-Return the selected library ID and explain your choice.
-If there are multiple good matches, mention this but proceed with the most relevant one.
+- If multiple good matches exist, acknowledge this but proceed with the most relevant one
+- If no good matches exist, clearly state this and suggest query refinements

+For ambiguous queries, request clarification before proceeding with a best-guess match.
 ```

 **Parameter**: